zigpy/zigpy-zigate/README.md

 The ZiGate USB adapter communicates via a PL-2303HX USB to Serial Bridge Controller module by Prolific.
 There's also a Wi-Fi adapter to communicate with ZiGate over network.

 Note!
 ZiGate open source ZigBee USB and GPIO adapter hardware requires ZiGate 3.1a firmware or later to work with this zigpy-zigate module, however ZiGate 3.1d firmware or later is recommended as it contains a specific bug-fix related to zigpy.
+See all available official ZiGate firmware releases [here (link)](https://github.com/fairecasoimeme/ZiGate/releases).

 ### Known working Zigbee radio modules
 - [ZiGate USB-TTL](https://zigate.fr/produit/zigate-ttl/)